indusrad/cute/README.md

  * Any necessary migration strategies for existing users
  * UI mock-ups (if necessary)
  * How the feature should be tested
+ * What are the risks and security gotchas involved?
  * Who is going to implement the feature

 After that process has completed, you may file an issue referencing it.